 Prior to joining the MIT Hong Kong Innovation Node, Marina has worked with students spanning K-16 both locally and abroad in Japan, Mongolia, Thailand, South Korea, and the United States.
 She is a CFA Charterholder and serves on the board for the Hong Kong Red Cross Hospital Schools.

-Operations, MIT Hong Kong Innovation Node
+Operations Manager, MIT Hong Kong Innovation Node

 Angel Lai is responsible for leading administrative initiatives and operations at the MIT Hong Kong Innovation Node.
 With a passion for human interaction, she plays an active role in activities between Mainland China and Hong Kong.